underscoreio/scalaxhack-2016/README.md

 ### Shimi Bandiel, Comonads Notation for Dotty

-  I've prartially prototyped a co-monads comprehension (cofor) in Dotty.
+  I've partially prototyped a co-monads comprehension (cofor) in Dotty.

   Come and help discuss, design and implement a convenient and helpful syntax for co-monads.